Only Much Louder

-Only Much Louder (OML) is an Indian artist management, event management company and a content production house that was co-founded by Vijay Nair and Girish "Bobby" Talwar and Arjun S Ravi in Mumbai.
+Only Much Louder (OML) is an Indian artist management, event management company and a content production house that was co-founded by Vijay Nair and Girish "Bobby" Talwar in Mumbai.
 It informally began, in 2002, as an independent artist management venture by Nair and was officially incorporated in 2006 by Talwar and Nair.

 The company produces live events—music, comedy—alongside digital and TV content.
 It manages a roster of artists which include comedians and musicians.
 OML also ran a ticketing and technology platform, Insider.in, which was acquired by PayTM in 2017.

 In November, 2018, amid the sweeping Indian #MeToo movement, numerous allegations of sexual impropriety and abusive behavior emerged around the company culture under Vijay Nair's tenure as co-founder and CEO.
 These included specific allegations against Nair and other senior executives.
 In response, the company stated that Nair had parted ways with OML six months prior to the allegations surfacing, and said no allegations were made during his time as chief-executive.